Rihay66/3Sisters-Documentation/Engine/Engine/src/Sprite Renderer.md

 The Sprite Renderer is responsible for rendering Quads, and Lines given raw data.
 It provides multiples ways to render Quads, Lines, or Rectangles either by rendering each individually or all at the same time.
 In order for this class to function it needs OpenGL to be initialized before utilizing this class.

-The types of things that the Sprite Renderer can render which are Quads and Lines are considered and can be called "render primatives" and below are examples of what they looks like:
+The types of things that the Sprite Renderer can render which are Quads and Lines are considered and can be called "render primitives" and below are examples of what they looks like:

 Quad:
 ![[quad.png]]
 Line:
 ![[line.png]]
-(Additionally pre-built) Quad Wireframe:
+(Additionally) Quad Wireframe:
 ![[quadwire.png]]

 Refer to GLM documentation: